Last updated on September 14, 2021 at 16:43

 These types of malformations are usually discovered when the baby gets repeated aspiration pneumonia from breast feeding.
 Surgery is needed to fix this problem.

-In achalasia is the lower oesophageal sphincter tone strongly increased.
-Food can’t pass through to the stomach normally which results in a megaoesophagus and can lead to more severe complications like perforation.
-There is also a small chance (5 %) for carcinoma.
+Achalasia is a rare disorder of oesophageal motility.
+It’s characterised by inadequate relaxation of the lower oesophageal sphincter (LES) tone due to the degeneration of inhibitory neurons.
+Food can’t pass through to the stomach normally which results in dilation of the oesophagus, which may lead to more severe complications like perforation.

 We have two types, primary and secondary.
-Primary is idiopathic, and is caused by failure of distal inhibitory neurons, so the muscles cannot relax.
-Secondary type usually arises with Chagas disease, where the myenteric plexus fails.
-I believe that this is not so important.
+Primary achalasia is idiopathic and most common, and is caused by idiopathic degeneration of distal inhibitory neurons, so the muscles of the LES sphincter cannot relax.

-In hiatal hernia will a portion of the stomach herniate through the hiatus in the diaphragm that the oesophagus goes through.
-This is more frequent than achalasia and is a result of weak muscular tone of the lower sphincter of the oesophagus.
+In hiatal hernia a portion of the stomach will herniate through the hiatus in the diaphragm that the oesophagus goes through, the oesophageal hiatus.
+This is a result of increased abdominal pressure and a lax oesophageal hiatus.